joshtynjala/actionscript-3.0-developers-guide/text/using-the-textfield-class/advanced-text-rendering.md

 formats, such as Type 1 Postscript fonts, can first be embedded in a SWF file using Flash Professional and then that SWF file can be used in your Flex application.
-For more details about using embedded fonts from SWF files in Flex, see “Embedding fonts from SWF files” in _Using Flex 4_ .
+For more details about using embedded fonts from SWF files in Flex, see "Embedding fonts from SWF files" in _Using Flex 4_ .

 </div>